OSSQA-PUM/OSSQA/README.md

 ### Installing

-To install OSSQA, clone this repository
+To install OSSQA, clone this repository.
 ```
 git clone https://github.com/OSSQA-PUM/OSSQA.git
 ```

+### Inserting SBOMs
+To analyze your SBOMs, the SBOM in CycloneDX-format needs to be added to the `/sboms` directory.

 ### Executing program

-1. Build the Docker image
+1. Build the Docker image.
 ```
 docker compose build ossqa-cli
 ```

-2. Run a container of the image
+2. Run a container of the image.
 ```
 docker compose run ossqa-cli [COMMAND] [ARGUMENTS…]
 ```

 ## Analyze Command
 This command analyzes an SBOM and scores its components.
 The components are scored with OpenSSF Scorecard which runs many tests of five different categories.
-Scorecard requires a GitHub Personal Access Token which can be created according to [these instructions](https://github.com/ossf/scorecard?tab=readme-ov-file#authentication)
+Scorecard requires a GitHub Personal Access Token which can be created according to [these instructions](https://github.com/ossf/scorecard?tab=readme-ov-file#authentication).

 * Usage:
   ```